Shyam-Has-Your-Anomaly-Mitigated/Emul/halting_problem.md

 	8≪ It may just be mathematical approximation???
 	8≪ It can be applied to design a new type of wiki, or some"-thing"...lots of ideas!!! :D 8≪ Deductive databases & natural language processing & ETC; makes all the sense in the world for wikis...but only if it's boxed c̄ Shyamscript!!! :D

+there needs to be three possible outputs; halts, eter nity, paradox